donn/Phi/TO-DO.md

 * Assigning to enable without annotation does not yet work

 ### Advanced
-* Error reporting for semantics does not show location
 * For loops and arrays are not functional

 ### Core